Cartoon-KAPOW!

 You can view your reports online or have them emailed to you each week.

-Most web designers will install Google Analytics on your site as standard, but if you don’t have it, it’s easy enough to add.
+Most web designers will apply Google Analytics to your website as standard, but if you don’t have it, it’s easy enough to add.

-If you’re a business that operates in your local area, you’ll be eligible for a free Google My Business listing.
+If you’re a business that operates in your local area, you’ll be eligible for a free Google Business Profile.

-The listing appears on the right hand side of the desktop screen when you do a Google search for your business name.
+The profile appears on the right hand side of the desktop screen when you do a Google search for your business name.
 And it will look something like this:

-Having a Google My Business listing is good for your SEO.
+Having a Google Business Profile is good for your SEO.
 It includes a link to your website, your map location, photographs and customer reviews.

 And if you have a new website that isn’t ranking yet, you can use your listing as a mini website, so you have online visibility until it does.